Let me guess — you’ve opened your P&L report, stared at it for 30 seconds, and closed it.

 Operating Expenses

-Net Profit (or Net Income)
+Net Profit (or Net Loss)

-Wait… So Why Doesn’t It Match My Bank Account?
+Wait — Why Doesn’t It Match My Bank Account?

 -